EEEManchester/MallARD_Pixhwak/README.md

 * Back to QGC desktop.
 Click Q icon, and click Application Setting, click AutoConnection to following devices, just tick the UDP and distick the rest as the picture shown below:
 ![tick UPD](https://user-images.githubusercontent.com/77399327/126353159-63572722-cf02-4400-9b32-6df1c6168384.png)

-Connect PS4 joystick to PC via Bluebooth
+### Connect PS4 joystick to PC via Bluebooth
  1. Press and hold the central PS Button and the Share button for three seconds until the lightbar at the top of the controller begins to flash.
 Next open up the Bluetooth settings on your PC then select 'Wireless Controller'.
+You can also connect the joystick via USB.
  2. Configuring and Using a Linux-Supported Joystick with ROS:
     * Start by installing the package:
     ```